gavrilenkokate/remote-code-exercise/README.md

 ## Used tools and framefworks: Node.js, Axios(HTTP client for the browser and node.js), Mocha.js, Mochawesome.

+## Test reports

+Test reports can be found in `remote-code-exercise/mochawesome-report`

 ## How to run

 1. Install Node.js